 - Click Share is the percentage of total clicks that go to certain items.

-- Conversion Share – the percentage of orders that are placed for specific goods vs all orders that are placed once a search phrase is used.
+- Conversion Share – the percentage of orders placed for specific goods vs. all orders placed once a search phrase is used.

 The Consumer Behavior Dashboard is also included.
-This offers useful and very detailed buyer data.
+This offers valuable and very detailed buyer data.
 It’s separated into brackets and divided into three categories:

 - Amazon Search Terms — the most popular listings and keywords on Amazon.